MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 ==================================================

 ODAMNet can extract automatically data using requests.
-Target genes are extracted from the Comparative Toxicogenomics Database (CTD) and rare disease pathways are extracted from WikiPathways (WP).
+Target genes are extracted from the Comparative Toxicogenomics Database (CTD) and rare disease pathways are extracted from WikiPathways.
 It implies creation of output files that contain results of these requests.

 .. _CTDrequestOuput: